rhammell/planesnet-detector/README.md

 ## Methodology
 [PlanesNet](https://www.kaggle.com/rhammell/planesnet) is a labeled training dataset consiting of image chips extracted from Planet satellite imagery.
 It contains thousands of 20x20 pixel RGB image chips labeled with either a "plane" or "no-plane" classification.
 Machine learning models can be trained against this data to classify any given input chip into either one of these classes.

 With an accurately trained model, this classification process can be extended to a full Planet image scene by using a sliding window technique.
 A 20x20 pixel window is moved across each pixel position in the image, extracted, and classified by the model.
 Neighboring window poistions that are classified as "plane" are then clustered into a single detection.
-These detections are highlighted in an output image by drawing a bounding box around them in a copy of the original Planet scene.
+These detections are highlighted with a bounding box in a copy of the original Planet scene.

 See an example of the results below.
 <p>